JJ/hoborg/text/text.md

 races that have been oppressed since they arrived here or since the paleface newcomers arrived.
 Because my name is Fulgencio Gómez and  I was born and raised in California from a Guatemalan mother and a Mexican father.
-That was twenty five years ago.
+That was twenty and three years ago.